 Schools and districts have successfully used all different types of funding to bring ST Math to their students, including federal funds, state or local funds, and private or foundation funds.
 Learn more about additional funding sources for ST Math

 Year one professional learning lays a firm foundation for a successful implementation of ST Math.
-While we can adapt when and where this unique MIND approach to education is taught, it's recommended to be in the first few weeks of an implementation.
-In year two, schools and/or districts will be able to select professional learning offerings that best fit their instructional goals, including workshops, seminars, grade-level teams/PLCs, coaching, and instructional leadership coaching offerings.
+Your subscription will include two virtual sessions designed to help you get the most of your experience, and we recommend these are held in the first few weeks of an implementation.
+In year two and beyond, schools and/or districts will be able to select one virtual professional learning offering per year that best fits their instructional goals.
 Delivery of offerings shall be dependent upon the requirements of the customer as well as the offering selected.

 This NSF competitive funding opportunity seeks to significantly enhance the learning and teaching of science, technology, engineering, mathematics and computer science (STEM) by preK-12 students and teachers, through research and development of STEM education innovations and approaches.
 Projects in the DRK-12 program build on fundamental research in STEM education and prior research and development efforts that provide theoretical and empirical justification for proposed projects.
 Projects should result in research-informed and field-tested outcomes and products that inform teaching and learning.